 Pandora is an internet-based radio station, that boasts of a one-of-a-kind music analysis and recommendation engine that evolves as per your preferences.
 Unlike Spotify, it works only on Android, iOS, Windows, and the web; but like the former, it is free with ads.

-What I liked about Pandora are its unique personalization features.
-It takes into account the artists or the songs you listen to and creates a music station for you – a custom station personalized to your liking.
+What I liked about Pandora is its unique personalization features.
+It takes into account the artists or the songs you listen to, and creates a music station for you – a custom station personalized to your liking.
 Also, its AMPcast service allows artists to record and release audio messages to their entire fanbase along with links to tickets, new music, etc.

 Google Play Music works as an online service to stream and store music.
 You can access your music library at any time, via any device, with or without an internet connection.
 Like the above two services, it is also free, thanks to ads.
 However, unlike Spotify, Google Play Music is only available on Android, iOS, and the web.